Frost (Australian band)

-Frost were an Australian pop rock band, which formed in 1997 by Benny Bishop on keyboards, Lee "Lemon" Trevena on lead vocals and Tim "Porn" Powne on bass guitar.
+Frost was an Australian pop rock band, which formed in 1997 by Benny Bishop on keyboards, Lee "Lemon" Trevena on lead vocals and Tim "Porn" Powne on bass guitar.
 They have used several drummers including Jerry Speiser (ex-Men at Work) from 2002 to 2006.

 History

 Frost were formed in Melbourne as a pop rock band in February 1997 with Lee "Lemon" Trevena on lead vocals, piano and guitar, Tim "Porn" Powne on bass guitar and backing vocals, and Benny Bishop on keyboards (ex-ABBAration).
 The band used several drummers since their inception.
 In 2002 Jerry Speiser (ex-Men at Work, Ross Hannaford's One World) joined on drums.

 The band received high rotation on Nova 100 and SBS Television in 2003 for their single "You and Me", which was featured on the SBS and Universal Records CD, The SBS Whatever Sessions and was released on their four-track extended play The Usual Suspects (September 2004).
 In 2005 they released their debut self-titled album Frost.
 Their next EP, 10:06, was released in September 2006.

 Speiser was replaced by Rohan Heddle (Cordrazine) on drums, until 2008.
 Frost appeared on the Sound of Melbourne Records release in 2011.